artnoage/Optimal-Transport-GAN/README.md

  We are welcoming any new ideas for training, and also we are very interested in testing other cost functions that are more suitable for different data sets.

+### Known issues.

+We recently noticed that our code does not function well with a GTX 980 TI.
+Very often the generator collapses and gives nan values.
+We note that had no issues whatsoever with GTX 960, GTX 1050TI, and Titan X.